 Water and food are immediate human necessities.
 Doubling food production would defer the problems of present-day birth rates for MAYBE a few decades.
 We are drawing down the “savings account” of non-renewable resources, including fertile topsoil, drinkable water, forests, fisheries, and petroleum.
 Bottom line?
 It’s already too late to reverse our demise.
 Perhaps, if each country followed China’s “One Child Per Couple Legislation” we’d save ourselves from overpopulation.

 However, I don’t have to tell you, the need to reproduce is among the strongest of human desires.
 We cannot magically hope natural resources into existence.
-Adults have to choose between the status quo or to bravely undertake new measures to save mankind.
+Adults have to choose between the status quo or bravely undertake new measures to save mankind.
 Unfortunately, the only way to save our future generations is to limit reproduction.
 Once Earth’s population reaches twelve-billion, the planet will fail to provide enough resources to sustain humanity.